 To understand how our changes to the standard DeepLabV3+ affect performance we varied the model in different ways and trained, tested and compared the performance.
 These results can be found in Table 2.
 First, we investigated the influence of the deformable backbone and discovered that including it outperforms the non-deformable backbone configurations of the standard DeepLabV3+.
 This is the case in our test areas for 2018 and 2019, but also for testing on the avalanche period from 6 January 2018.
 Secondly, the avalanches in our network have been weighted (see 3.1.2) according to the quality index assigned by the manual mapper.
-To quantify the effects of using weights we ran training with unweighted BCE and observed a decrease in POD, a slight increase in PPV and overall a smaller F1-score.
+To quantify the effects of using weights we ran training with unweighted BCE and observed a decrease

+- 210 in POD, a slight increase in PPV and overall a smaller F1-score.
 Additionally, in our adapted version of DeepLabV3+ we only considered the Red and Near-Infrared from SPOT as well as the DEM as input channels.
 We cannot test the adapted DeepLabV3+ without the DEM, as it is explicitly included as an integral part of the network.
 We analyzed however, how including all SPOT channels (additionally Blue and Green) and also adding another Wallis filtered channel (to bring out details in the shade) affects network performance (see Table 2).
-For our model we found that including more channels did not improve the performance, rather training time was longer and metrics worse than with the initial channels.
+For our model we found that including more channels did not improve - the performance, rather training time was longer and metrics worse than with the initial channels.

 We hypothesize that the proportion of potential avalanche area and context visible in the patches strongly influences network output.
-To investigate this, we have trained our model with varying patch size: 512×512 , 256×256 and 128×128 pixels (corresponding to 768×768 , 384×384 and 192×192 meters).
+To investigate this, we have trained our model with varying patch size: $512 \times 512$ , $256 \times 256$ and $128 \times 128$ pixels (corresponding to $768 \times 768$ , $384 \times 384$ and $192 \times 192$ meters).
 Quantitative results in Table 2 show the largest patch size performs best considering metrics for both avalanches and background.
 When comparing them visually (Figure 7) this is further supported, as the predictions on the smallest size are patchy, dispersed over the image showing the model is unsure about the occurrence of avalanches.
 With increasing context through a larger patch size though, the model becomes more confident and the avalanche borders are distinctly visible.

 Figure 6.
-An example for the model confidence when predicting on data from a previously unseen avalanche period from 6 January 2018 (SPOT 6 data © Airbus DS 2018).
-The values closer to 1, in darker hues, indicate places where the model is more confident about the existence of an avalanche.
-In the illuminated regions those areas almost always overlap with manually mapped avalanches.
+An example for the scores when predicting on data from a previously unseen avalanche period from 6 January 2018 (SPOT 6 data © Airbus DS 2018).
+The darker hues indicate places where the model is more confident.
+In the illuminated regions those areas almost always correspond to manually mapped avalanches.